imkhoa99/MS-E2112-Multivariate-Statistical-Analysis/README.md

 # MS-E2112 Multivariate Statistical Analysis
-## Project Description
-This is the final project for the course MS-E2112 Multivariate Statistical Analysis at Aalto University.

 ## Data Source
 In this project, I use the results of the most recent Premier League season 2018/2019.
 The data has 380 rows and 13 columns.
 Each row corresponds to a match of two teams (home team and away team).
 Each column corresponds to a specific attribute of the match.
 The dataset contains the following attributes: